 Nearly all airlines have rules on where on the plane you can install your child’s car seat.
 Generally speaking, it needs to be in a window seat if it’s a single aisle plane, and it can also be in a middle seat in the middle section on a plane with two aisles.
 We’ve gotten away with putting a rear-facing car set in the window and a forward-facing car seat in the adjacent middle seat.

 A car seat (or a child without a car seat, for that matter) can’t be in an exit row.
 In the US, you usually can’t install a car seat in the row in front of or behind the exit row either.
 Many airlines don’t allow car seats in the bulkhead row.

 Errrrrr….
 So where can you install the car seat?

 Rest easy.
 You can install your child’s car seat in the vast majority of seats on any given flight (assuming the airline permits them).
 We’ve only run into an issue once in all the flights we’ve taken, and that was because we were assigned seats immediately behind the exit row.

-If you’re having trouble figuring out the right seats to request or if you’ve booked a Basic Economy fare, I suggest reaching out to the airline in a private message on Twitter.
+If you’re having trouble figuring out the right seats to request or if you’ve booked a Basic Economy fare, I suggest reaching out to the airline in a private message on Facebook or Twitter and let them know you’ll be taking a car seat on the plane.
 It’s by far the fastest way to reach a real customer service representative, you’ll have everything documented and they can make changes for you immediately if you provide a confirmation number.

 Some well-meaning parents worry about inconveniencing other passengers by limiting their recline on long flights.
 That’s awfully nice of you!
 Remember that your child’s safety trumps another passenger’s comfort and convenience.
 That said, you can try to mitigate the issue by putting someone else from your family in front of the car seat – especially if it’s rear-facing.